Find and import your Twitter archive (auto-discovered on macOS).

 Active development.
 Status: real and usable, not finished.
 Schema churn, transport gaps, and rough edges are expected while the core settles.

 The changelog tracks what shipped recently.
-Goals and non-goals live in the spec.
+Product order and boundaries live in the vision; detailed goals and decisions live in the spec.
 Released under the MIT license.
 Not affiliated with X Corp.